mbrostami/int-validation/README.md

-# int-validation
+# Validation Service (Abstract)
-Abstraction layer to implement validation service
+This repository holds all interfaces/classes/traits that you need to make data validation service.